Sweet, tropical, and diabetic-friendly? Here’s the truth about papaya.

 What Are The Benefits of Eating Papaya?

-Eating more fruit and vegetables can help you stay healthy while also lowering your risk of developing some chronic diseases.
+Eating more fruit and vegetables can help you stay healthy while lowering your risk of developing chronic diseases.
 Here are a few of the benefits:

-A diet rich in fruits and vegetables reduces the risk for heart disease, stroke, high blood pressure, Type 2 diabetes, and certain cancers.
+A diet rich in fruits and vegetables reduces the risk of heart disease, stroke, high blood pressure, Type 2 diabetes, and certain cancers.

 Eating papaya can help regulate blood sugar levels, primarily by improving digestion.
-Papaya also contains Omega 3 fats, Vitamin C, and Potassium.
-Those who are diabetic can reduce their dependence on insulin while decreasing the negative effects of diabetes by including more fruit in their diets while following a healthy lifestyle that includes exercise.
+Papaya also contains omega-3 fats, vitamin C, and Potassium.
+People with diabetes can reduce their dependence on insulin while decreasing the negative effects of diabetes by including more fruit in their diets and following a healthy lifestyle that includes exercise.

 Keeps You Full

-When your gut digests sugar you need to slow your appetite up.
-This can inhibit eating unhealthy foods that are dangerous for a diabetic.
-Papaya is a thick fruit that is extremely filling and stops your cravings.
+When your gut digests sugar, you need to slow your appetite.
+This can inhibit eating unhealthy foods that are dangerous for a person with diabetes.
+Papaya is a thick fruit that is incredibly filling and stops cravings.

 Helps with Digestion

-Since papaya is very rich in fiber and water it's beneficial for preventing constipation and supporting a healthy gut.
-It also contains Papain - an enzyme aiding indigestion.
+Since papaya is rich in fiber and water, it prevents constipation and supports a healthy gut.
+It also contains Papain, an enzyme that aids indigestion.

 Immunity Booster

-One papaya can carry over 200% of your daily dose of vitamin C. Vitamin C is essential in providing collagen which helps connect bodily tissues.
-It helps ward off many ailments in people including scurvy anemia weakness skin problems and gum diseases.
-It's good to have daily papaya as it will slow down medical conditions.
+One papaya can carry over 200% of your daily vitamin C. Vitamin C is essential in providing collagen, which helps connect bodily tissues.
+It helps ward off many ailments, including scurvy anemia, weakness, skin problems, and gum diseases.
+It’s good to have daily papaya as it will slow down medical conditions.

 Beneficial for People with Arthritis

-Because there are anti-inflammatory properties, papaya helps support the bones.
+Because of its anti-inflammatory properties, papaya helps support the bones.
 This vitamin will aid in lowering the onset of arthritis.
-In people with diabetes, arthritis causes great pain as its bone structure deteriorates.
-So you can eat papaya to reduce the risk of forming arthritis.
+In people with diabetes, arthritis causes great pain as the bone structure deteriorates.
+So, you can eat papaya to reduce the risk of forming arthritis.

 Improves Eyesight

-Papaya is a good source of vitamin A that improves visual clarity.
+Papaya is a good source of vitamin A, which improves visual clarity.
 People with diabetes who have high blood glucose levels can risk developing diabetic retinopathy.
 Papaya may benefit in healing or improving your eyesight.

 Aids In Weight Loss

 Papaya is also effective in losing weight as it lacks calories.
-Tropical fruit also has good dietary fiber that aids in weight loss and helps in preventing diabetes.
+Tropical fruit also has good dietary fiber, which aids in weight loss and helps prevent diabetes.

 Papaya Top View